ZwaneProgram/Lost-and-found-Project/README.md

 - A Supabase account (free tier available - see setup guide)
 - A Cloudinary account (free tier available - see setup guide)

-## Setup Guide

-### Database: Supabase Setup

-The app uses **Supabase** (PostgreSQL) to store post data in the cloud.
-This means:
-- ✅ Posts sync across all devices instantly!
-- ✅ Real-time updates when new posts are added
-- ✅ Free tier: 500MB database, 2GB bandwidth/month

-Follow the detailed guide in **`SUPABASE_SETUP.md`** for step-by-step instructions!

-**Quick steps:**
-1. Sign up at [https://supabase.com/dashboard](https://supabase.com/dashboard) (free, no credit card)
-2. Create a new project
-3. Get your Project URL and anon key from Settings > API
-4. Run the SQL script from `supabase-setup.sql` in SQL Editor
-5. Add credentials to your `.env` file

-### Image Hosting: Cloudinary Setup

-Follow the detailed guide in **`CLOUDINARY_SETUP.md`** for step-by-step instructions!

-**Quick steps:**
-1. Sign up at [https://cloudinary.com/users/register/free](https://cloudinary.com/users/register/free) (free, no credit card)
-2. Get your **Cloud Name** from the dashboard
-3. Create an **Upload Preset** (set to Unsigned mode)
-4. Add both to your `.env` file

-### Set Up Environment Variables

-1. In your project root, create a file named `.env`
-2. Add your Supabase and Cloudinary configuration:

 ```env
 # Supabase Configuration (get from https://supabase.com/dashboard)
 VITE_SUPABASE_URL=https://your-project-id.supabase.co